influxdata/giraffe/giraffe/README.md

 - **legendCrosshairColor**: _string | Object.
 Optional._ The [_CSS color value_](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value) or styling of the vertical crosshair line through the Plot at where the mouse is hovering, defined as a [_CanvasRenderingContext2D strokeStyle_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/strokeStyle).

 - **legendColumns**: _array[string, ...].
-Optional._ When included, this array will determine which column key names that should be included in the legend (tooltip).
+Optional._ When included, this array will determine which column names that should be included in the legend (tooltip).
 If this option is included as an empty array, the legend will be empty.

 - **legendOpacity**: _number.
 Optional.
 Defaults to 1.0 when excluded._ The [_CSS opacity_](https://developer.mozilla.org/en-US/docs/Web/CSS/opacity) of the legend (tooltip).
 0 means the legend is invisible, while 1.0 means the legend covers anything underneath.